-Share-Net Netherlands is opening its call for abstracts for the 14th edition of its annual young researchers’ conference titled Linking Research, Policy and Practice (LRPP)' which will take place in Amsterdam on Wednesday, 26 November 2025.
+Share-Net Netherlands is opening its call for abstracts for the 14th edition of its annual young researchers’ conference titled Linking Research, Policy and Practice (LRPP)' which will take place in Amsterdam on Wednesday, 25 November 2026.

-Co-organized by the International Institute of Social Studies (ISS), Share-Net Netherlands invites Master students, current PhD students and research interns who have recently finalised (or will finalize by the end of this academic year) their research at a Dutch university, institute or organization to present their research findings at this conference.
+Co-organized with the International Institute of Social Studies (ISS), Share-Net Netherlands invites Master students, current PhD students and research interns who have recently finalised (or will finalize by the end of this academic year) their research at a Dutch university, institute or organization to present their research findings at this conference.

 Eligibility criteria